Poem title: Al-Arjoozah al-Me’iyah.

-He went on a trip to Syria and saw people were worshipping idols.
+Amr ibn al Hay al Khuzaa’ee went on a trip to Syria and saw people were worshipping idols.
 He was amazed by what they were doing as Syria was known to be the land of the Prophets and scriptures.
 So, he brought an idol back with him called Hubul.
 He placed it in the middle of the Ka’bah and told people to come and worship this idol.
 After this, the shirk spread and they started to introduce new idols.

 In India, the soothsayers had a lot of sway in society and there was a caste system.
-In this caste system, the people known as the Brahmans were the best caste.
-After them it was soldiers, farmers, business men and slaves.
+The Brahmans were known as the best caste.
+After them it was the soldiers, farmers, business men and slaves.

-Virtues Related to the Prophet (saw)
+Virtues related to the Prophet (saw)

-The Prophet (saw) was asked about The Hour (Yawmul Qiyaamah).
+The Prophet (saw) was asked about The Hour (Yawmul Qiyaama).
 The Prophet (saw) said, what have you prepared?
 The man replied, I have nothing except I love Allah and His Messenger (saw).
 So, the Prophet (saw) said, you will be with those whom you love.

 Anas (ra) commented on this and said, we have never been happier after we heard this narration.

-- He (saw) wanted to forgive Abdullah ibn Ubay, the head of the munaafiqoon, when he slandered his wife A’isha (ra).
+- He (saw) wanted to forgive Abdullah ibn ‘Ubay, the head of the munaafiqoon, when he slandered his (saw) wife A’isha (ra).

 - He (saw) never spoke evil, even about food, as A’isha (ra) mentions.
-If he didn’t like a particular type of food, he didn’t criticise it and left it.
+If he (saw) didn’t like a particular type of food, he didn’t criticise it and left it.